zonca/italianschoolsd-website/site/content/about/_index.md

 Andrea moonlights to handle business operations, accounting and web development for the Italian school of San Diego.

 He also loves learning languages as a hobby: he speaks Italian, English, Spanish, some French, some Russian and started studying Chinese.

+## Our staff

+### Iris Zonca - Social media manager

+Iris, Maura and Andrea's daughter, is Italian-English bilingual, she attended Italian classes at the Italian American Academy of San Diego and attended 4th grade in Italy.

+She gained experience on Instagram during the pandemic posting photos of her guinea pigs and growing her audience organically to 3000 followers.
+Iris manages the Twitter, Instagram and Facebook accounts for the Italian school of San Diego.